The Silver Needle White Tea Experience: classic, subtle, pure

 This tea is a complete treat on its own.
 However, Silver Needle is perfectly paired with a mid-day Manchego sheep cheese on hearty crackers with fresh fruit.
 For a meal, team it with any stir-fry or lightly-sauced noodle dish.
 For a delicious finish, couple it with a nutty dessert.

-The Fujian providence in China is the birthplace of white tea.
+The Fujian province in China is the birthplace of white tea.
 All true white teas come from a natural variation of the usual tea plant (Camellia sinensis), one which is known for immature leaves which are unusually large, pointy and fuzzy (or "downy").
 White teas are hand-picked when the leaves are young, then the immature leaves (or "buds" as they are more commonly known) are simply withered and dried before they are packaged.